cakemonster4321/BrickBreaker/README.md

 - pygame

+-Use the following commands in your terminal to download it:

+-pip install pygame

-### 📃Assets
+## 📃Assets

 -Pictures are from https://opengameart.org/content/breakout-set

 -Audios are from https://pixabay.com/sound-effects/search/game%20over/

-Use the following commands in your terminal to download it:

-pip install pygame

 ## 🗿features